Learning how to apply vampire fangs correctly is the key to achieving a realistic, natural-looking result.

 Repeat the same process for the second fang.
 Test fit the second fang before mixing a fresh capsule.

-Step 7: Final Set and Removal
+Step 7: Remove and Release

 After both fangs are fitted, leave them in place for about 15 minutes before removing.